 - Reassignment – Mandatory transfer to another school or program; No student may return to the school from which he or she was reassigned.

-- Expulsion - Expulsion show mean a student may not attend any school in the district for the period of the expulsion.
-Expelled students may participate in a district specified alternative school during the term of expulsion.
+- Expulsion - Expulsion means a student may not attend any school in the district for the period of the expulsion.
+Expelled students may participate in a district-specified alternative school during the term of expulsion.